kersorianek/mon-portfolio/_posts/2018-12-31-how-install-python-on-windows.md

-For Any Query or Task Contact
+For Any Query or Assigment Contact
 **Rafayet Hossain**

 ✅ Business Analyst || SQA || Writer ✅